CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 {{< note >}}The "setup.sql" file does not need to be run on these additional databases if using the queries that pgMonitor comes with.{{< /note >}}

 pgMonitor provides and recommends an example sysconfig file for this per-db exporter: {{< shell >}}sysconfig.postgres_exporter_pg##_per_db{{< /shell >}}.
 If you'd like to create additional exporter services for different query files, just copy the existing ones and modify the relevant lines, mainly the port, database name, and query file.
-The below example shows connecting to 3 databases in the same instance to collect their per-db metrics: `postgres`, `mydb1`, and `mydb2`.
+The below example shows connecting to three databases in the same instance to collect their per-db metrics: `postgres`, `mydb1`, and `mydb2`.
 ```
 OPT="--web.listen-address=0.0.0.0:9188 --extend.query-path=/etc/postgres_exporter/14/queries_per_db.yml"
 DATA_SOURCE_NAME="postgresql:///postgres?host=/var/run/postgresql/&user=ccp_monitoring&sslmode=disable,postgresql:///mydb1?host=/var/run/postgresql/&user=ccp_monitoring&sslmode=disable,postgresql:///mydb2?host=/var/run/postgresql/&user=ccp_monitoring&sslmode=disable"